• Skip to primary navigation

 The ProForm Carbon TLX does not put its subscription training service (iFIT) front and center like every other NordicTrack and ProForm treadmill.
 We like that the ProForm Carbon TLX is compatible with iFIT, but it doesn’t feel like it lacks features without it.
 The downside is the lack of onboard programs.
 This treadmill is best for exercisers who already have training plans.

-Kaleigh really liked how smooth and stable the running deck felt.
+I really liked how smooth and stable the running deck felt.
 It mimicked running on the road pretty well.
 However, many exercisers will prefer a softer deck, so consider your shock absorption needs before purchasing the ProForm Carbon TLX.

 The ProForm Carbon TLX exceeded our expectations in terms of price.
 It feels very sturdy and well-designed.
-We anticipate getting many more miles out of it than we would other affordable treadmills.
+We anticipate getting many more miles out of it than we would from other affordable treadmills.
 Additionally, the low-tech console is less likely to have tech issues compared to more expensive, high-tech options.

 Click here to read our detailed review of the ProForm Carbon TLX.